leonlinsx/minimal-mistakes/_posts/2020-05-20-current-covid-thoughts.md

 **Public opinion is like a pendulum.** It's hard to sustain a mood for long, whether that's clapping for your healthcare workers or feeling solidarity in lockdowns.

-**Additional thoughts from me**
+**Three additional questions from me**

-**The big question now that everyone wants to know is what sticks and what doesn't.** I'm doubtful that this is the end of in person social experiences.
+**The big question now that everyone wants to know is what sticks and what doesn't?** I'm doubtful that this is the end of in person social experiences.
 We're all tolerating this with the shared assumption that everything is temporary, and we'll soon be back to grinding on someone's sweaty body in a dingy club in Brooklyn.
 Activities that have a social component at their core will remain intact.
 I think we're going to be back to large scale crowded experiences by 2021 summer at 60% probability.

 Some other areas that people think are likely to change are healthcare, education, and real estate.